atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 These functions are used extensively in finance and bioinformatics to perform statistical inference to discover the parameters of models.
-For example, rnorm is often used to calculate the next step in the Metropolis-Hastings algorithm.
+For example, rnorm is often used to calculate the next step in the Metropolis-Hastings algorithm or to simulate option pricing.

+Using this libary, combined with parallel iterators, we can generate more efficent versions of

+* Numpy
+* R
+* GNU Octave

+and many others.

+We can also target new architectures like Arm SVE which do not fit the X86 model.
+We are working with the Isambard A64FX cluster to attempt to improve existing algorithms.

 ## Surely this is a solved problem?